History of Lyons, NY

-Other settlers gradually arrived and built log homes and mills especially along the outlet.
+Other settlers gradually arrived and built log homes and mills, especially along the outlet.
 Church groups were established along with taverns and other businesses necessary to the growing community.
-The Joppa land Company, formed by local leaders, open3ed up the land east of William Street for settlement in 1821.
+The Joppa land Company, formed by local leaders, opened up the land east of William Street for settlement in 1821.

 Transportation through the years was by horse, stagecoach, boat, train, trolley, and motor vehicle.
 The Erie Canal provided an impetus for business and agriculture.
 With cheap transportation assured, products could be shipped around the world.
 The enlarged Erie and Barge canals continued to provide transportation for products to and from Lyons until the last quarter of the last century.
 Improved land transportation handles most of the raw and manufactured products now.
 The Erie Canal continues to be developed for tourism and recreational purposes.

-Some businesses existing at the turn of the 20th century were banks, barbers, book, cigar, clothing, drug, dry goods, grocery, and variety stores.
+Some businesses existing at the turn of the 20th century were banks, barbers, bookstores, cigar shops, clothing, drug, dry goods, grocery, and variety stores.
 Also, hardware, insurance, jewelry, liquor, livery, lumberyard coal, meat markets, newspaper, photographers, tailors, and undertakers.

 Among the industries that have come and gone are sugar beet, apple processing, blacksmiths, bottling, bricks, burial vaults, carriages, malt houses, peppermint, pottery, shoes, silver, and tanneries.

 A few of these deserve special mention.
 Peppermint was the cash crop for many farmers in the mid-1800s.
 Hotchkiss, Hale, and Parshall are synonymous with the distillation of peppermint oil.
 The Hotchkiss Essential Oil Company continued until 1990.
 The peppermint industry is remembered each July in Lyons with the “Peppermint Days” Festival.